If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 Real-Life Conversations

-WhatsApp Conversation
+WhatsApp Chat

-Person A: You’re tweaking.
-Just wait for him to reply.

-Person B: And?

 Person B: You’re tweaking.
-It probably means she was bored.
+Just wait.

+Person B: No way.

+Person B: You’re absolutely tweaking.

 TikTok Comments